msollami/TaskPipeline/PRIVACY_POLICY.md

 ## Your Rights
 You have the right to:
-- Delete all app data by uninstalling TaskTimer
+- Delete all app data by uninstalling TaskPipeline
 - Request information about what data is stored (see "Information Stored Locally" above)

 ---

-**In Summary**: TaskTimer stores your tasks and preferences locally on your Mac.
+**In Summary**: TaskPipeline stores your tasks and preferences locally on your Mac.
 Nothing is sent to the internet.
 Your data is yours alone.